khipu-io/khipu/README.md

 ## Khipu: Enterprise Blockchain Platform

-Khipu is an enterprise blockchain platform which will be compatible with Ethereum protocol.
+Khipu is an enterprise blockchain platform based on Ethereum.
 It is built on earlier work on Mantis by [Grothendieck Team](https://iohk.io/projects/ethereum-classic/), but supports ETH.

 The major researches of Khipu so far: